-Black Diamond is an excellent brand when it comes to outdoor gear, and they products rarely disappoint.
-Which is why their Trail Ergo Cork trekking poles are easily one of the best options for avid hikers and trekkers.
-If you need something that’s suitable for varying terrain types, but still lightweight and easy to carry around, this is a great pair for you.
+Black Diamond is an excellent brand when it comes to outdoor gear, and their products rarely disappoint.
+This is why the Black Diamond Trail Ergo Cork trekking poles are easily one of the best options for avid hikers and trekkers.
+If you need something that’s suitable for varying terrain types, but still lightweight and easy to carry around, this type of trekking pole is the one for you.

-These trekking poles are made from aluminum, and they are incredibly lightweight.
+These Black Diamond Trail poles are made from aluminum, and they are incredibly lightweight.
 If you want to keep your hiking gear as lightweight as possible, aluminum poles are an excellent choice.
 Especially since the Trail Ergo Cork poles are sectioned telescoping poles that measure just 27.5” when retracted.

 Another great thing about these is the cork grip.
 We all know that grip can make or break a hiking pole – it could be the lightest thing on earth, made from the most durable materials that could survive an apocalypse, and you’d still leave them at home if they didn’t feel comfortable in your hands.

 Which makes perfect sense, considering nobody likes to return home after two days in the mountains with blisters all over their hands.
 That’s not going to be an issue with the Black Diamond poles, since they feature ergonomic cork grips with an EVA foam grip extension.